superhero-com/superhero-utils/README.md

 all, and write your own instead.

 ### React and Vue versions
-By default `dist/index.js` is imported, instead of this, you can import a specific version for React or Vue by importing `dist/react-without-styles.js` or `dist/vue-without-styles.js` accordingly.
+By default `dist/index.js` is imported, instead of it, you can import a specific version for React or Vue by importing `dist/react-without-styles.js` or `dist/vue-without-styles.js` accordingly.
 The framework-specific version contains all features available in the default one plus specific for particular framework wrappers.